AI agents can coordinate beyond human scale: Methods

-In all the simulations reported in the main text we used as model temperature $T=0.2$.
-As we details in the Appendix, there are no major differences using different values for $T$, but a low model temperature ensures reliability in the output format.
-We also report in Table~\ref{tab:list_models} the detailed list and model version of all the LLMs we exploited.
+LLMs are characterized by a temperature parameter $T$ determining the variance in the sampling of tokens when they respond to prompts, such that higher temperatures sample with more variance to the same prompt.
+In all the simulations reported in the main text we used $T=0.2$.
+As detailed in the SI, there are no relevant changes when different values of $T$ are used, but a low temperature ensures reliability in the output format.